Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: Lattice Model

 The cell centers form a refined lattice with each unit cell containing $2^D$ points.
-The fermion field $\psi_\vect{\mu}(x)$ transforms as a rank-$p$ anti-symmetric tensors under point group rotation of the lattice.
-The field $\psi_\vect{\mu}(x)$ can pair up with the $p$-cell $e^\vect{\mu}(x)$ to define the following fermonic field on lttice: \eq{ \Psi(x)=\sum_{\vect{\mu}}\psi_\vect{\mu}(x)e^\vect{\mu}(x)} which collects all fermion fields on the $2^D$ cells within the unit cell labeled by $x$.
-Thus $\Psi(x)$ has $2^D$ complex components correspondingly.
+The fermion field $\psi_\vect{\mu}(x)$ transforms as a rank-$p$ anti-symmetric tensor under point group rotations of the lattice.
+The field $\psi_\vect{\mu}(x)$ can pair up with the $p$-cell $e^\vect{\mu}(x)$ to define the following fermionic field on the lattice:

+which collects all fermion fields on the $2^D$ cells within the unit cell labeled by $x$.
+As a result, $\Psi(x)$ has $2^D$ complex components correspondingly.

-Similar to differential forms, we can define the fundamental operations exterior product $\wedge$ and interior product $\iota$ for cells.
+Similar to differential forms, we can define the fundamental operations of the exterior product $\wedge$ and the interior product $\iota$ for cells.
 The exterior product $\wedge$ is defined as